Wednesday, March 6, 2019

 The Fight for Universal Healthcare

-Just imagine how Western countries could give Universal Healthcare to their citizens that started several years or decades back, and why couldn't our government do the same?
-This has been a puzzle to other Filipinos who had a glimpse of the Healthcare status in a foreign country and me.
+Just imagine how Western countries could give Universal Healthcare to their citizens, which started several years or decades ago, and why couldn't our government do the same?
+This has been a puzzle to other Filipinos who have witnessed the healthcare status in a foreign country, as well as me.

 Benefits of the Universal Healthcare Law